 For example, if you’ve identified a target group of keywords, but don’t rank for them and don’t have a page that could, it’s time to create a page with new content that will address some of those queries.

-Then, you can scour Google Analytics and observe which pages are converting well and which ones aren’t.
+After you’ve nailed your keywords, you can scour Google Analytics and observe which pages are converting well and which ones aren’t.
 What about the existing pages that are driving a lot of traffic but not converting?
 That behavior tells you that the topic is intriguing, but the offer clearly isn’t working.
 So, let’s use the data we’ve gathered to optimize that existing content and create a new offer that resonates better.
 Always prioritize impact.

-3. Address duplicate content
+3. Remedy duplicate content

 Duplicate content does the opposite of creating impact.
 Google’s Panda algorithm update places authority on original content and penalizes websites that appear to be repeating similar content over several pages in an effort to manipulate the search engine.
 When the search engine discovers more than one URL with the same content, it’s unclear which one to rank higher, so both pages suffer.